Who is The Masked Singer? Spoilers, theories and clues revealed

 Episode two: ‘It Must Be Love’ by Insanity

-Clues: Tree has “played in front of big crowds before” he “like to win” and that’s his “goal” all through the competitors.
-He won’t be “pitch perfect” however would give it his “best shot.”

-They’ve by no means carried out on a stage earlier than, however are doing it for his or her youngsters.
+They’ve by no means carried out on a stage earlier than, however are doing it for his or her children.

-Theories: The panel steered Chris Kamara, Peter Crouch, Alan Shearer and David Beckham.
+Theories: The panel recommended Chris Kamara, Peter Crouch, Alan Shearer and David Beckham.

-Viewers at residence thought Tree may be Jamie Redknapp or Peter Crouch – and the previous England striker has denied this on Twitter.
+Viewers at dwelling thought Tree could be Jamie Redknapp or Peter Crouch – and the previous England striker has denied this on Twitter.

 — Peter Crouch (@petercrouch) January 5, 2020